-The following analyses will be based on the safety analysis set by treatment group as shown in Table 5.
+The following analyses will be based on the safety analysis set by treatment group.

 Concomitant medications are medications, other than study drugs, which started prior to first dose date of study treatment and continued during the on-treatment period as well as those started during the on-treatment period.
 Prior medications are medications, other than study drugs and pre-medications for study drug, which are started before the first dose of study treatment.